praneeth-mohan/praneeth-mohan/README.md

 ---

 ## 🚀 Professional Overview
-I am a **Bachelor of Pharmacy (B. Pharm) candidate** currently pursuing my degree at the **Avanthi Institute of Pharmaceutical Sciences**.
+I [ Amalapurapu Praneeth Mohan ]am a **Bachelor of Pharmacy (B. Pharm) candidate** currently pursuing my degree at the **Avanthi Institute of Pharmaceutical Sciences**.
 My professional identity is defined by a **"bridge" approach**, combining traditional clinical knowledge with technical software development skills to build the future of Digital Health.

 I specialize in architecting **hybrid AI systems** and clinical informatics solutions.
 My goal is to transform complex pharmaceutical data into intuitive, safety-first software platforms that serve both medical professionals and patients.